Tell Us a Little Bit about Your Company

 I see a lot of job-seekers struggle to take their online applications acknowledged in the real world.

-A common mistake I see job-seekers make is clinging to “vanity metrics.”
+A common mistake Emilie Aries sees job-seekers make is clinging to “vanity metrics.”

-Vanity metrics – like submitting 3 online applications a day, spending 20 hours on re-writing my resume, i.e. – can give a false sense of forward momentum.
+Vanity metrics – like submitting 3 online applications a day, spending 20 hours on re-writing my resume, i.e. – can give a false sense of forwarding momentum.

-Make sure you’re measuring what really has an impact, and not wasting precious time taking action that doesn’t actually move you any closer to landing an interview.
+Make sure you’re measuring what has an impact, and not wasting precious time taking action that doesn’t move you any closer to landing an interview.

 Make the most of one-on-one meetings.